HandyOSS/HandyMiner-Goldshell-CLI/README.md

 Required items to have ready for configuration:

 0. Host or IP address of the pool or solo node you mine to (127.0.0.1 for your local fullnode)

-Optional configuration items (just leave blank and hit enter if you dont know) :
+1. (Pool mining) Your wallet or registered pool username Optional configuration items (just leave blank and hit enter if you dont know) :
-1. Pool or solo node port (probably 3008)
+2. Pool or solo node port (probably 3008)
-2. The stratum password (optional)
+3. The stratum password (optional)

 <a id="poolParameters"></a>
 ## POOL SETTINGS